Uchechi-A/Uchechi-A/README.md

 # Uchechi  - Data Analyst Journey

 ### About
 Hi, I'm Uchechi!
 I have a solid background in software functional testing and fraud prevention, with a deep passion for using data to uncover meaningful insights.
-Currently, I am focused on a journey to re-mastering SQL and learning  Tableau, and Power BI as part of my journey into data analytics.
+Currently, I am focused on a journey to re-mastering SQL and learning Tableau.

 Over the years, I have built a strong foundation in compliance and fraud prevention, driven by a commitment to leveraging data for informed decision-making.
 In my free time, I enjoy exploring new data analysis tools and techniques, constantly seeking opportunities to expand my knowledge and skills.